News and Insights

 - WFT is a much broader approach to managing workers.
 It covers every aspect of people management, from hire to retire, including recruitment, on-boarding and off-boarding, talent management, training, performance management, compensation and benefits and more.
 Systems manage HR processes and provide detailed, joined-up data and insights.

 Both systems are typically cloud-based and provided via SAAS offerings and, as Chris notes WFM and WFT systems have historically worked closely together: “… with WFT platforms providing the core HR data – like job, pay rate, bank details, address – to inform elements of the WFM system.
-Some organizations, like Kronos and Ceridian, have both WFM and WFT modules.”
+Some organisations, like Kronos and Ceridian, have both WFM and WFT modules.”
 This has blurred the boundaries between WFM and WFT prompting the question, how do these approaches differ?

 WFT – The Big Picture View